Nancy Rabalais: Biography

 She was the president of the nonprofit Coastal and Estuarine Research Federation from 1997 to 1999.

 She referred to the 2010 Deepwater Horizon oil spill as an "oilmageddon".

-She was the executive director of LUMCON from 2005-2016, where she was also a professor.
+She was the executive director of LUMCON from 2005 to 2016, where she was also a professor.
 She became a Professor/Shell Endowed Chair in Oceanography and Coastal Studies, Louisiana State University, in 2016, where she is still employed.
-She leads annual research surveys to determine the size of the dead zone.
-She is also director of the Coastal Waters Consortium.
-She has chaired the Ocean Studies Board of the National Research Council.
+She is also director of the Coastal Waters Consortium and has chaired the Ocean Studies Board of the National Research Council.
+Up until 2023, she led annual research surveys to determine the size of the dead zone, which data are used to identify the progress towards Mississippi River/Gulf of Mexico Hypoxia Task Force's goal of a dead zone 1,900 square miles or smaller by 2035.

 Rabalais was the recipient of an NOAA Environmental Hero Award and Aldo Leopold Leadership Program Fellowship in 1999, the 17th Annual Heinz Award (with special focus on the environment) in 2011 and MacArthur Fellowship in 2012.
 Rabalais was elected to the National Academy of Sciences in 2021.

-In 2012, she and several colleagues started the Coastal Waters Consortium, which focused on the effects of the BP oil spill on the Gulf of Mexico’s ecosystems and food webs within.
+In 2012, she and several colleagues started the Coastal Waters Consortium, which focused on the effects of the BP oil spill on the Gulf of Mexico's ecosystems and food webs within.

 Rabalais has been published in the journals Biogeosciences, BioScience, Nature, and Science.

 She is married to R. Eugene Turner, an LSU colleague whom she has published work with before, including their book Coastal Hypoxia: Consequences for Living Resources and Ecosystems.
 His work focuses inshore, while hers is in the waters of the Gulf.
 They have a daughter, Emily.